Miracle in Soho: The Rank Organisation

-In June 1954 Pressburger announced he and Powell would make Miracle as part of a slate of three films, the others being an adaptation of Die Fladermaus and a story of the scuttling of the Graf Spee called The Battle.
+In June 1954 Pressburger announced he and Powell would make Miracle as part of a slate of three films, the others being an adaptation of Die Fledermaus and a story of the scuttling of the Graf Spee called The Battle.
 Pressburger called Miracle "a love story - a sort of up-date of Seventh Heaven set in London's Soho district."
-They ended up making Die Fladermaus first (this was Oh, Rosalinda!), then the Graf Spee picture, which was called The Battle of the River Plate.
+The pair adapted Die Fledermaus as Oh...
+Rosalinda!! before making the Graf Spee picture as The Battle of the River Plate.
 British Lion wanted to make Miracle with Stanley Baker and Diane Cilento.

-The Battle of the River Plate was financed by the Rank Organisation, whose chairman, Sir John Davis, was very pleased with the film, and keen for Powell and Pressburger to work more with the studio.
+The Battle of the River Plate was a financial and critical success.
+The film was financed by the Rank Organisation, whose chairman, Sir John Davis was keen for Powell and Pressburger to make further films with the studio.
 Pressburger wanted the team to follow it up with three movies: Ill Met By Moonlight, Miracle in St Anthony's Lane and Cassie.
-They made Ill Met By Moonlight but fought do much during the process that the partnership terminated.
-Battle of the River Plate was a financial and critical success.
+During the production of Ill Met By Moonlight, Powell and Pressburger fought so much that their partnership terminated.
 Sir John Davis agreed to finance Miracle (which became Miracle in Soho) with Pressburger writing and producing for a fee of £11,000.
 Pressburger did not want to direct as he felt he was too close to the story (he had directed once before and not liked it).
-Sir John Davis, head of Rank, allowed Pressburger to select a director from a short list of three young TV directors.
-Powell said he felt Davis was "maneuvering Eric into a position he could not defend" and suggested that Pressburger ask a more experienced director like David Lean or Carol Reed, or Jack Cardiff, who had been cinematographer on several Powell-Pressburger movies.
+Davis allowed Pressburger to select a director from a short list of three young TV directors.

+Powell felt Davis was "maneuvering Eric into a position he could not defend" and suggested that Pressburger ask a more experienced director like David Lean or Carol Reed, or Jack Cardiff, who had been cinematographer on several Powell-Pressburger movies.
 However Pressburger picked the TV director Julian Aymes.
-Powell wrote in his memoirs that Aymes "couldn't direct traffic".
+Powell later wrote in his memoirs that Aymes "couldn't direct traffic".